Can I Ship a Pet with UPS or USPS? Complete Guide to Pet Shipping Alternatives

 The transportation method you choose has a big impact on your pet.
 For many animals, plane travel is much too stressful and can result in mental or physical injury.
 And while train travel is a nice option, it only works for a small percentage of pet owners.

-Choosing a ground transportation provider can feel overwhelming, and that’s why a marketplace like CitizenShipper is such a good option.
+Choosing a ground transportation provider can feel overwhelming, and that’s why CitizenShipper connects you with background-checked drivers within hours.
 Instead of spending hours trying to find the best quote, you can take 10 minutes to fill out a listing and have several options come directly to you.
 If you need to relocate a pet, post a listing on the CitizenShipper pet transportation marketplace today!